David Packouz

 Packouz was sentenced to seven months of house arrest for conspiracy to defraud the United States.
 He is the central subject of the 2016 Todd Phillips dramedy film War Dogs.
 Packouz himself has a cameo role in the film as a guitarist and singer at an elderly home.

+Packouz later co-founded War Dogs Academy, an online school that teaches how to start a government contracting business.

 Packouz went on to invent a guitar pedal drum machine, the BeatBuddy, and is currently the CEO of music technology company Singular Sound.

 Early life

 Packouz was born in 1982 in St. Louis, Missouri, to a Jewish family.
 He is one of nine children, and the son of Shoshana and Rabbi Kalman Packouz, of the Orthodox Aish HaTorah, who authored the book How to Prevent an Intermarriage.
 Packouz was a Licensed Massage Therapist at the time of his working at AEY.

 Arms dealing and AEY

 Packouz joined Efraim Diveroli's arms company AEY Inc. in 2005; Efraim was only 19 years old at the time, while David was 23.
 By the end of 2006, they had won 149 contracts worth around $10.5 million.
 In early 2007, AEY secured a nearly $300 million U.S. government contract to supply the Afghan Army with 100 million rounds of AK-47 ammunition, millions of rounds for SVD Dragunov sniper rifles, and aviation rockets.
-The ammunition that AEY had secured in Albania to fulfill the contract had originally come from China, violating the terms of AEY's contract with the US Army, banning Chinese ammunition.
+The ammunition that AEY had secured in Albania to fulfill the contract had originally come from China, violating the terms of AEY's contract with the US Army (which had prohibited filling the contract with Chinese ammunition).

 AEY had failed to perform on numerous previous contracts, including sending potentially unsafe helmets and failure to deliver 10,000 Beretta pistols to Iraq.
 During a House Oversight and Government Reform Committee investigation documents were produced to show that federal agencies terminated, withdrew, or canceled at least seven previous contracts with AEY for poor quality or late deliveries.